-- 1. Achieve the wastewater inflow and infiltration (I and I) control requirements through meeting the Sewer Installation/Performance Testing Specification (New Construction) in Appendix One. - 2.
-Prior to plan registration, submit the following items along with the Program Conformity Plan (see the Forms and Administrative Details Chapter 3 - 3.0, Program Conformity Plan): - a.
+- 1. Achieve the wastewater inflow and infiltration (I and I) control requirements through meeting the Sewer Installation/ Performance Testing Specification (New Construction) in Appendix One. - 2.
+Prior to plan registration, submit the following items along with the Program Conformity Plan (see the Forms and Administrative Details Chapter Three under 3.0 Program Conformity Plan): - a.
 Proposed engineering plans and specifications to achieve the sewer installation/ performance testing requirements as required in Appendix One. - b.
 A flow monitoring plan showing the location and types of meters to be used and data collection and reporting strategies. - c.
-A verification plan including the list of Professional Engineers to be employed. - d.
-A contingency remedial plan should performance requirements not be met after construction. - 3.
-The owner/applicant shall submit peer review verification as part of the Conformity Report that the development has achieved the sewer installation/performance testing requirements, CCTV records, flow data and analysis report as set out in Appendix One.
-The peer review verification shall be provided by a Professional Engineer licensed within the Province of Ontario. - 4.
-The peer reviewer shall be one with demonstrated professional qualification and with no conflict of interest.
-Engineers retained by the Owner/Applicant for the design and contract administration of the site and building servicing works are not qualified as peer reviewer.
+A verification plan including the list of professional engineers to be employed.